 About these tutorials#

-This and the following tutorials are automatically executed with every change of the code to make sure that they are always up to date with the code.
+This and the following tutorials are automatically executed with every change of the code to make sure that they are always up-to-date with the code.

-As a result, they are designed to require only a relatively small amount of computation time; when using exoplanet
+As a result, they are designed to require only a relatively small amount of computation time; when using exoplanet for research you will probably find that your run times are longer.

 For more in-depth tutorials with real-world applications and real data, check out the Case Studies page.